It is almost impossible to find a language learning app today that does not put it at the forefront of the learning process.

 In that case, an investment in Glossika would be a waste of time and money.

-It is more suitable for the serious language learner.
+It is more suitable for serious language learners.

-You see, Glossika’s Mass Sentence Method is new(ish), but the app has kind of a traditional feel to it.
+You see, Glossika’s approach to language learning is new(ish), but the app has kind of a traditional feel to it.

 That means you won’t really be making your own sentences with Glossika.
 You could call this a weakness of the app, since forming your own sentences is important when learning a new language.